A topic from the subject of Chemical Education in Chemistry.

 - Gel electrophoresis is a powerful technique for separating and identifying nucleic acids.

-- The technique can be used to analyze DNA and RNA samples from a variety of sources.
+- It is used to analyze DNA and RNA samples from various sources.

 Share on: